 How long will it take my case to get to court?

-To ensure the medical negligence claim process is fair for everyone involved, there is a strict protocol that should be followed before a trial: starting with the initial letter from your solicitor, outlining your claim and asking for access to your medical records.
+To ensure the medical negligence claim process is fair for everyone, solicitors will follow a strict protocol before a trial.
+It starts with the initial medical negligence claim form from your solicitor.
+This outlines your claim and asks for access to your medical records for evidence.

 - Denial of the claim